top of page

 Over the past half-century, numerous transitional justice (TJ) measures have been implemented globally.
 While much research has examined different TJ modalities in the aftermath of authoritarian rule and armed conflict, a growing body of work recognizes TJ outside of political transitions.
 We study a noteworthy export from transitional to non-transitional settings: truth commissions.
 Building on scholarship on TJ in established democracies, we introduce new quantitative data from the Varieties of Truth Commissions Project on truth commissions in an overlooked but significant case: the United States.
 The data captures 20 past, present and proposed official US truth commissions, most of them at the subnational level.
 Though their mandates vary considerably, they all address racial injustice, with an emphasis on anti-Indigenous and anti-Black violence.
 We elaborate on trends in the data and discuss the implications for unfolding efforts to reckon with historical and contemporary racial violence and injustice in the United States.

-What accounts for the creation, design, and outcomes of quasi-judicial institutions in autocracies?
+What accounts for the creation, design, and outputs of quasi-judicial institutions in autocracies?
 Prior research demonstrates that autocrats co-opt electoral, legislative, and judicial institutions to curtail opponents' power and curry international patrons' favor.
-However, scholarship on co-optation neglects quasi-judicial mechanisms, such as truth commissions, that can be useful for arranging a political narrative that bolsters a leader's image while undermining his rivals.
-In this paper, we formalize the concept of autocratic truth commissions—which account for one-third of truth commissions globally—and develop and test a novel theory of their origins, inputs, and outputs.
-We theorize that autocrats establish self-investigating commissions, which collect information about atrocities by regime members in response to threats to their symbolic authority and install rival-investigating commissions, which collect information about atrocities by regime opponents in response to threats to both symbolic authority and regime survival.
-We further argue that these two commission types take on different institutional forms and produce different outcomes.
-Self-investigating commissions are afforded weak investigative powers and produce reports that obscure basic facts, such as the extent of abuses and the parties responsible.
-Meanwhile, rival-investigating commissions are granted strong investigative powers and culminate in accurate reports of rivals' responsibility for abuses.
-We evaluate these expectations through comparative case studies of two autocratic truth commissions in Uganda, and find strong support.
+However, scholarship on co-optation neglects quasi-judicial mechanisms, such as truth commissions, that can be useful for arranging a political narrative that bolsters a leader’s image while undermining his rivals.
+In this article, we formalize the concept of autocratic truth commissions—which account for one-third of truth commissions globally—and develop and test a novel theory of their origins, inputs, and outputs.
+We theorize that autocrats establish self-investigating commissions in response to threats to their symbolic authority and install rival-investigating commissions in response to threats to both symbolic authority and regime survival.
+We further argue that these two commission types take on different institutional forms and produce different outputs.
+Self-investigating commissions are afforded narrow mandates and produce reports that obscure basic facts.
+Meanwhile, rival-investigating commissions are granted wide mandates and culminate in accurate reports of rivals' responsibility for abuses.
+We evaluate these expectations through comparative case studies of two autocratic truth commissions in Uganda, and find support.

 Authors: Jamil S. Scott, Daniel Solomon, and Kelebogile Zvobgo